robot297/JAG_6_2019/Lab 6 Questions.md

 # Lab 6

+Note for all file-related programs: the tests will make temporary files in the temporary_directory_for_test_files folder.
+You can ignore these, or delete them.
+If your tests are failing then you can check these files to see what the tests are writing to a file, which may help debug your program.

 ### Question 1

 Write a program that uses the buffered classes to write out your name, your favorite color, and this class's code (2545) to a new file.